xchapter7x/autopilot/README.md

 ## method

 *Autopilot* takes a different approach to other zero-downtime plugins.
-It doesn't perform any [complex route re-mappings][indiana-jones] instead it leans on the manifest feature of the Cloud Foundry CLI.
+It doesn't perform any [complex route re-mappings] instead it leans on the manifest feature of the Cloud Foundry CLI.
 The method also has the advantage of treating a manifest as the source of truth and will converge the state of the system towards that.
 This makes the plugin ideal for continuous